Consolidation of the Cuban Revolution: Reforms and electoral delay

-Agrarian reform
+Fidel Castro's visit to the United States

 On 15 April 1959, Castro began an 11-day visit to the United States, at the invitation of the American Society of Newspaper Editors.
 Fidel Castro made the visit in hopes of securing U.S. aid for Cuba.
 While there he openly spoke of plans to nationalize Cuban lands and at the United Nations he declared Cuba was neutral in the Cold War.
 He said during his visit: "I know the world thinks of us, we are Communists, and of course I have said very clear that we are not Communists; very clear."

+On April 19, 1959, 97 soldiers left on the yacht Mayari, from Puerto Surgidero in Batabanó, Cuba, to Playa Colorada, San Blas, Panama; arriving at 8:00 pm on Friday, April 24.
+The invasion party was made up of three Panamanians, one Puerto Rican, one Argentinean, and the others being Cuban.
+Fidel Castro was touring the United States at the time of the invasion, and declared that the Cuban government took no direct part in plotting the invasion.
+Margot Fonteyn, the wife of Panamanian invasion leader Roberto Arias, later claimed in her memoir that Arias had met with Castro earlier in January, and was promised soldiers and weapons.

+While touring the United States, Fidel Castro met with Vice President Richard Nixon and discussed developments in Cuba.
+They disagreed as to the timeliness of elections, and economic plans for Cuba, but both agreed that Latin America did not need American weapons, but instead American investment.
+At the end of their meeting, Nixon wrote of Castro that:

+The invasion force in Panama eventually surrendered, on 1 May 1959 after negotiating with the investigating committee of the Organization of American States consisting of representatives from Brazil, the United States, Argentina, Costa Rica, and Paraguay.
+The invading force claimed that their surrender was in accordance with Castro's orders.

+Agrarian reform and resignations

 In the summer of 1959, Fidel began nationalizing plantation lands owned by American investors as well as confiscating the property of foreign landowners.
 He also seized property previously held by wealthy Cubans who had fled.
 He nationalized sugar production and oil refinement, over the objection of foreign investors who owned stakes in these commodities.

 On July 17, 1959, Conrado Bécquer, the sugar workers' leader demanded Urrutia's resignation.
 Castro himself resigned as Prime Minister of Cuba in protest, but later that day appeared on television to deliver a lengthy denouncement of Urrutia, claiming that Urrutia "complicated" government, and that his "fevered anti-Communism" was having a detrimental effect.
 Castro's sentiments received widespread support as organized crowds surrounded the presidential palace demanding Urrutia's resignation, which was duly received.
 On July 23, Castro resumed his position as premier and appointed Osvaldo Dorticós as the new president.